Asynchronous workflows

 Body: if the status of the task is COMPLETED, the response body is a JSON corresponding to the workflow output for that task.

-If the status of the task is ERROR, the response body is a JSON containing the description of the problem, for example:
+If the status of the task is ERROR, the response body is a JSON containing the description of the error.

 Delete a task